evgeniums/cpp-validator/docs/index.md

 ## Adapters

 [Adapters](#adapter) perform actual processing of validation conditions specified in [validators](#validator).
 To invoke validation with a specific adapter a [validator](#validator) must be applied to the adapter.
 Adapters implemented in the `cpp-validator` library use [operators](#operator) as callable objects to check validation conditions.
-However, adapters of other types can also be implemented, e.g. adapters that construct SQL queries equivalent to validation conditions specified in [validators](#validator).
+However, adapters of other types can also be implemented, e.g. one can implement an adapter that constructs SQL queries that are equivalent to validation conditions specified in [validators](#validator).

 There are three built-in adapter types implemented in `cpp-validator` library:
 - [default adapter](#default-adapter) that applies validation to an [object](#object) by invoking [operators](#operator) one by one as specified in a [validator](#validator);